veridonia/whitepaper/README.md

 **→ [Veridonia Whitepaper](Whitepaper.pdf)**

-The whitepaper covers the problem analysis, system architecture, voting mechanisms, ELO calculations, IP-based inheritance, throttling, moderation, and the empirical questions we'd need to answer in real deployment.
+The whitepaper describes the problems with engagement-driven feeds, the system architecture, voting and rating mechanisms (including team-weighted ELO updates, IP-based inheritance, throttling, and moderation), and the empirical questions we need to answer in deployment—most importantly, whether Veridonia can measurably improve the signal-to-noise ratio of what surfaces in community feeds.

 ---

 ## The Simulation

 This repository contains a Python implementation of Veridonia's core mechanics.
-It's simplified—no IP inheritance, no communities, no real user behavior—but it captures the essential question: does multi-stage voting with ELO-based selection improve content quality over time?
+It's simplified—no IP inheritance, no communities, no real user behavior—but it captures the essential question from the whitepaper: does multi-stage voting with ELO-based selection and throttling shift attention toward high-signal posts and suppress noise over time?

 ### Installation